apache/flink/docs/dev/table/sqlClient.md

 Web interface: http://localhost:8081
 {% endhighlight %}

 <span class="label label-danger">Attention</span> The SQL Client does not track the status of the running Flink job after submission.
-The CLI process can be shutdown after the submission without affecting the long-running query.
+The CLI process can be shutdown after the submission without affecting the detached query.
 Flink's [restart strategy]({{ site.baseurl }}/dev/restart_strategies.html) takes care of the fault-tolerance.
+A query can be cancelled using Flink's web interface, command-line, or REST API.

 {% top %}